 One upright pole serves as the hinge and a second pole in the shape of a ‘D’ creates the door.
 Velcro around the edges keep it closed so you don’t have to fully zip it until you want to.
 The door is also large enough for a great morning view….

-Every tent has it's faults and the Coleman Tenaya Lake Tent has a few.
-The Cons...
+Every tent has its faults and the Coleman Tenaya Lake Tent does have a few.
+The Cons…

 You can bet that any tent that comes in a roller bag is not light.
 This thing weighs over 33 pounds and is a true car camping tent.